Undergraduate tuition fees

 If you’ve had fees paid for a previous degree, or you’re repeating part of a course, you may have to contribute to the fee cost.
 Please contact SAAS for advice.

-If you live in England, Wales, Northern Ireland, Jersey, Guernsey or the Isle of Man, your fee status will be Rest of UK (RUK).
+If you live in England, Wales, Northern Ireland, Republic of Ireland, Jersey, Guernsey or the Isle of Man, your fee status will be Rest of UK (RUK).

 Students who have previously completed an undergraduate degree, generally will not be able to qualify for government support for a second undergraduate degree.
 This includes the tuition fee loan and the maintenance loan.